reinhud/async-fastapi-postgres-template/README.md

-# Async Web REST API with FastAPI + SQLAlchemy 2.0 ORM Style + Docker + Pytest + Alembic
+# Async Web REST API with FastAPI + SQLAlchemy 2.0 ORM + Docker + Pytest + Alembic

 This is a template for a simple Web REST API using FastAPI with an async Postgres database.
-Using docker-compose to hook up a postgres database within the project and mounting the postgres data to my local machine makes development easier for me.
+Using docker-compose to hook up the database and mounting the postgres data to my local machine makes development easier for me.

 Communication to the postgres database is done using SQLAlchemy 2.0 ORM style and async